src-d/blog/content/post/handshakes_pagerank.md

 about 20% of the most highly rated ones.
 That is, unfortunately, there is no data for `git/git`, `torvalds/linux`, `rails/rails`, etc.
 2. Some secondary repositories were confused with the main ones.
 E.g. there is no `golang/go` but rather some random `4ad/go`.
-That was a bug yet to be fixed back in October.
+That was a bug we're now fixing.
 3. Initially we had 18M repos, but filtered 1.5M duplicates not marked as forks;
 read [this blog post](https://blog.sourced.tech/post/minhashcuda/) how.

-Let's conduct two funny experiments with our graph.
+Let's conduct two funny experiments with our graph:

 The Handshake Theory
 --------------------